exitus1/Video-Scripts/RPI-Node-Tutorial(2020).md

 If you see that your node has successfully booted, hit control+c so we can finish by enabling TOR.

 If you do not wish to run TOR, make sure to forward the 9108 Port.
-If you choose to TOR, you won't need to do any port forwarding.
+If you choose to use TOR, you won't need to do any port forwarding.

 > ### Installing and Configuring TOR